Contribute to Creating Childcare for our Community

 Colorado in general, and our community specifically, faces a shortage of infant childcare.
 The state is working on a strategic plan, and we are working on local efforts to address this need.

 In the past year Kids First has held focus groups and distributed a survey to help determine the details of what is needed.
 We have shared those results, and work regionally with our partners to advocate for solutions.
-I hope this is a continuing conversation and that collectively we will work to remove barriers and to advocate at all levels to improve how we provide care to young children and their families.
-Thank you for your time and comments!
+We hope this is a continuing conversation and that collectively we will work to remove barriers and to advocate at all levels to improve how we provide care to young children and their families.

-The State of Colorado and Kids First are offering start-up funding to help meet the licensing requirements, and we can connect you with experts to answer your questions, and help you consider this stay-at-home business that supports your family, and provides a much needed service to families in our community.
+The State of Colorado and Kids First are offering start-up funding to help meet the licensing requirements.
+We can connect you with experts to answer your questions, and help you consider this stay-at-home business opportunity that supports your family as well as families in our community.